The only way you could look different is if you made something yourself, which is why a lot of people used to sew.

 Since my memories revolve around marching and saluting communist leaders at manifestations, I wanted this to almost look like a uniform.
 Hence, we picked the long coat which blends with the color of the panel blocks but with the big buckle, which gives it a spin.

 Spot three is as close to home as it gets for Tina, as it’s the actual block where she grew up.
-From an early age, it was clear that the photographer had a desire to add color to her otherwise drab surroundings.
-Her shots also convey a deep-seated yearning to explore the outside world — even as she was told she’d never get the chance.
+From an early age, it was clear that the photographer had the desire to add color to her otherwise drab surroundings.
+Her shots also convey a deep-seated yearning to explore the outside world – she was told she’d never get the chance.
 Shoot, she’d probably never have had the opportunity to leave if she wasn’t careful around that intimidatingly industrial “playground.”

 The third location is the block where I lived until I was nine years old and the playground on it.
 The look was a Burda 90s style with a Coco Chanel twist.
 This block is literally my first memory of life, and I expressed my creativity by drawing with colorful crayons on the grey walls of our balcony, which infuriated my parents.